marviuss/Tweet-Sentiment-Classifier/README.md

 1) Download the project to your system.
 2) Upload "glove.6B.100d.txt" file to the main folder where your files (specifically sentiment_classifier.ipynb) are stored (not "data/" folder).
-3) Open terminal in the project directory and install dependencies via ``` pip install -r requirements.txt ``` , if this does not work try providing a full path to the requirements file.
+3) Open terminal in the project directory and install dependencies via ``` pip install -r requirements.txt ``` , if this does not work, try providing a full path to the requirements file.
 4) Open  **sentiment_classifier.ipynb** file.
 5) Run each cell.